ideasonpurpose/basic-wordpress-vagrant/README.md

 1. Download the Vagrant installer from [vagrantup.com][vagrant] and install Vagrant.
 2. Download the VirtualBox installer from [virtualbox.org][virtualbox] and install VirtualBox.
-3. In the terminal, run `brew update`.
-If Homebrew is not installed, the one-line installation command is at the top of [Homebrew's website][homebrew].
-4. Still in the terminal, run `brew install ansible` to install [Ansible][].
-5. Finally, install the [Vagrant Host Manager plugin][vagrant-hostmanager] by running this command in the terminal:
+3. Install the [Vagrant Host Manager plugin][vagrant-hostmanager] by running this command in the terminal:
    `vagrant plugin install vagrant-hostmanager`

 That's everything, now just follow the [Instructions](#instructions) to spin up your WordPress environment.